samuelkassa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Printing half of the string
+Printing the content of array integer